Ramirisu/tetris/README.md

 **INVISIBLE**

-The *INVISIBLE* option determines the visibility of the locked squres.
+The *INVISIBLE* option determines the visibility of the locked squares.

 | Options |                               |
 | ------: | :---------------------------- |